wavefrontHQ/docs/pages/doc/events.md

 ![Alert notification](images/alert_notification.png)

+{% include shared/searching.html entity="Events" entities="dashboards" %}

 ## Event States

 An System event can be in the Ongoing or Ended state.
 System/Alert events are Ongoing until all affected alert sources are recovered and the alert is resolved, after which the state is Ended.

 A User event can be in the Pending, Ongoing, or Ended state.
-A user event whose start time is in the future has the state Pending.
+A User event whose start time is in the future has the state Pending.

 ## AWS Events

 The Wavefront CloudTrail integration retrieves EC2 event information and creates Wavefront System events that represent the EC2 events.
 For details, see [CloudTrail Integration](integrations_aws_metrics.html#cloudtrail-integration).

-## Events Video

-For a video overview, see

-{% include video.html file="kjtkpyw1tz" %}